Everything You Need To Know About Visiting Hanauma Bay Now

 Park Hours Have Changed

-The park is now open from 7:45 a.m. to 2 p.m.
+The park is now open from 6:45 a.m. to 2 p.m., with hours subject to change.
 That means no one will be allowed to enter the park after 2 p.m.
 Park staff will start moving visitors out of the park at around 3:30 p.m. with the park officially closing at 4 p.m.

 Limited Visitors a Day